cs1302uga/cs1302-ce25/README.md

       find: `%s': No such file or directory
       ```

-   1. If the file does exist, print the pathname string for the `File` object
+   1. the file or directory denoted by the `File` object does exist, print the
+      pathname string for the `File` objectc to standard output.
+Additionally,
-      to standard output, then, if the `File` object refers to a directory,
+      if the `File` object refers to a directory, then **use recusion** to do the
-      use recusion to do the same for all files in the directory.
-For this
+      same for all files in the directory.
+For this part, you may use a stream or a
-      part, you may use a stream or a for-each loop.
+      for-each loop.

+   After verifying that your code compiles and works using Maven,
+   please stage and commit your changes to the repository.

 **CHECKPOINT**

-implement `DownUp(String str)`.
-Give example execution with "Dawgs" as input.
-**CHECKPOINT**
-implement `public static List<String> split(String str, String delim);`
-**CHECKPOINT**
+1. Create a `cs1302.ce24.Tree` class based on code below that provides a
+   an implementation of the Unix `find` command:

 <hr/>

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)